1downy/TheSimsMods/README.md

 >  **Credits & Acknowledgments**

-> This tool is designed to work with the content provided by various **The Sims Content Creators** whose work is archived at [Must Be Destroyed (The Booty)](http://paysites.mustbedestroyed.org).
+> This tool is designed to work with the content provided by various **The Sims Content Creators** whose work is archived at [PAYSITES MUST BE DESTROYED!
+(The Booty)](http://paysites.mustbedestroyed.org).
 We acknowledge the immense creativity of the modding community and the archival efforts of the website.